R gene

 Once the R protein has detected the presence of a pathogen, the plant can mount a defence against the pathogen.
 Because R genes confer resistance against specific pathogens, it is possible to transfer an R gene from one plant to another and make a plant resistant to a particular pathogen.

 Many plant resistance proteins are single-pass transmembrane proteins that belong to receptor kinases and Toll-like receptors.
 R genes are of large interest in crop breeding, providing a large part of the immunity required by agricultural pathosystems.

 Background

-Humans have been associated with plants since ancient times, and plants in general are an important part for the whole ecosystem on Earth, the understanding of plant survival up until now is something that have been an important topic for scientists.

-Plants in general are in constant symbiotic relationships with fungus, and even bacteria, but there are cases these symbionts can take advantage of this symbiotic relationship in which case will result in a disadvantageous situation for both organisms.
-R genes protein syntheses are a way of identifying the pathogen effectors and stop their infection throughout the plant system.
+Plant defense mechanisms depend on detection of fungal and bacterial pathogens.
+R proteins are a way of identifying the pathogen effectors and stopping the infection.
 Molecules essential for pathogen defense are pattern recognition receptors (PRRs), wall associated kinase (WAKs), receptors with nucleotide-binding domain (NLRs) and leucine-rich repeats (LRRs).
 All these R proteins play roles in detecting and recognizing pathogen effectors, initiating multiple signal transductions inside the plant cell, these signals transductions will lead to different responses that will aid in pathogen destruction and prevention of further infection.
 These responses are: